6 Ways to Tell If Someone Is a True Prophet

 “By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already” (ESV).

-According to John, prophets do not have the Spirit of God in them if they deny that Jesus:
+According to this verse, prophets do not have the Spirit of God in them if they deny that Jesus:

 1. Is the Messiah.